Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 • ~85% Efficiency?

-• It represents the performance loss due to factors like:
+• It reflects performance loss due to:

 Tools and Techniques for Estimation & Monitoring